maxdup/maxdup/README.md

 ---

 ### 👾 Game development
 I'm passionate about crafting immersive gameplay environments and scenarios, and I'm proud to have my work featured in top-tier games.
-Additionally, I've acti\
-vely contributed to the development of game-enhancing tools, aimed at elevating not only my own creations but also those of fellow community members.
+Additionally, I've actively contributed to the development of game-enhancing tools, aimed at elevating not only my own creations but also those of fellow community members.

 Checkout my [Level design portfolio](https://mdupuis.com)